masonr/yet-another-bench-script/README.md

 * `-h` this option prints the help message with usage, flags detected, and local package (fio/iperf) status
 * `-r` this option reduces the number of iperf locations (Online.net/WorldStream/HE.net) to lessen bandwidth usage
 * `-4` this option overrides the Geekbench 5 performance test and runs a Geekbench 4 test instead
+* `-9` this option runs the Geekbench4 test in addition to the Geekbench 5 test

 Options can be grouped together to skip multiple tests, i.e. `-fg` to skip the disk and system performance tests (effectively only testing network performance).